bomeara/phydocker/README.md

 `docker run -it --name phydocker -v /Path/To/My/Folder:/data -p 8787:8787 bomeara/phydocker`

 Then you can go to http://localhost:8787 to run it; log in as `rstudio` with password `rstudio`.

-Replace `/Path/To/My/Folder` with the full path to the folder
+Replace `/Path/To/My/Folder` with the full path to the folder where you have files (i.e., `/Users/jsmith/Desktop/`)

+If you want to run on the command line instead (i.e., from inside Terminal on a Mac) you can do

+`docker run -it --name phydocker -v /Path/To/My/Folder:/data bomeara/phydocker /bin/bash`

+You can then use programs like treePL and phlawd without having to go through installation.